Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Platforms: PC, Linux, Mac

-A big part of what makes Portal’s puzzles so satisfying to solve is that they are all based on the same logic and set of rules.
+A considerable part of what makes Portal’s puzzles so satisfying to solve is that they are all based on the same logic and set of rules.

-Antichamber is another game that uses its solid foundation as a jumping-off point for mind-stimulating logic and physics-based puzzles.
+Antichamber is another game that uses its firm foundation as a jumping-off point for mind-bending logic and physics-based puzzles.

-Instead of a portal gun, you have a color gun that allows you to pick up colored blocks and use them to manipulate the environment.
+Instead of a portal gun, you have a hue gun that allows you to pick up colored blocks and use them to manipulate the surroundings.

 Similar to Portal, most challenges require a fair amount of trial and error until everything suddenly clicks into place and you’re able to move on to the next room.